|Jared Staal registered 21 goals and 49 points in 60 games played with the OHL's Sudbury Wolves.

 “Visually, genetically, he looks like (his brothers),” McGuire said.

 Scouts, though, have been trying to treat Jared more like a Smith than a Staal.
-Al Jensen, who scouts the OHL for Central Scouting, said regardless of Jared’s last name, he would be a very well-regarded prospect, with some projecting him to be chosen late in the first round or early in the second.
+Al Jensen, who follows the OHL for Central Scouting, said regardless of Jared’s last name, he would be a very well-regarded prospect, with some projecting him to be chosen late in the first round or early in the second.

 “He’s got his summer time when the (Staal) boys go out and say; ‘If you want to make it, Jared, you don’t do that.’
 Whereas Joey Smith goes out with the boys, and one is a baseball player, so they’re athletes, but they don’t have that depth of advice.
 And that’s significant.”